mykelalvis/FT/Traveller/WORKING/Mongoose/Wrath of the Ancients.md

 In addition, the bodyguards use a variant of the eclipse shield common among modern Droyne.
 It is crescent shaped, enabling easy use of a one-handed firearm or energy weapon and is intended for use as cover against ranged weapons rather than in hand-to-hand combat.
 The user and anyone they are protecting is treated as being in cover.
 These shields are more powerful than modern Droyne versions and can absorb or dissipate incoming energy attacks.
 6D of damage can be negated in this way, all at once or spread over a series of attacks, after which the shield's energy is dissipated and it must be recharged.
 This damage reduction is applied against all energy attacks passing close to the user, whether they hit or not and applied before personal shields or armor.

-INTRUDER DROYNE LEADER SPECIES GENDER AGE Droyne — — TRAITS — STR 4 INT 10 SKILLS DEX 8 EDU 9 Gun Combat (energy) 1, END 6 PSI 13 Telepathy 4
+INTRUDER DROYNE LEADER  Droyne — — TRAITS — STR 4 INT 10 SKILLS DEX 8 EDU 9 Gun Combat (energy) 1, END 6 PSI 13 Telepathy 4

 WEAPONS Fusion Pistol (3D or 12D) ARMOR Fighting-Armor (+15) with built- in shields, Psi Shield Helmet

 Tales From the Fall of AndoR

-TRAVELLER

-INTRUDER DROYNE BODYGUARDS SPECIES GENDER AGE Droyne — — TRAITS — STR 9 INT 4 SKILLS DEX 8 EDU 3 Gun Combat (energy) 3 END 11 PSI 10
+INTRUDER DROYNE BODYGUARDS  Droyne — — TRAITS — STR 9 INT 4 SKILLS DEX 8 EDU 3 Gun Combat (energy) 3 END 11 PSI 10

 WEAPONS Fusion Pistol (3D or 12D) ARMOR Eclipse Shield, Fighting-Armor (+15) with built-in shields, Psi Shield Helmet

-INTRUDER DROYNE WARRIORS SPECIES GENDER AGE Droyne — — TRAITS — STR 11 INT 4 SKILLS DEX 7 EDU 3 Gun Combat (energy) 2 END 10 PSI 10
+INTRUDER DROYNE WARRIORS  Droyne — — TRAITS — STR 11 INT 4 SKILLS DEX 7 EDU 3 Gun Combat (energy) 2 END 10 PSI 10

 WEAPONS Fusion Rifle (4D or 16D) ARMOR Eclipse Shield, Fighting-Armor (+15) with built-in shields, Psi Shield Helmet

 Tales From the Fall of AndoR